Phoenix

 Monsoon season and fall are terrific times to add wildflower seeds to your landscape, assuming it rains!
 For a wide variety of Arizona native plant seeds, we recommend the following sources:

-Maricopa Native Seed Library – This new local project offers native seeds for free!
-Similar in format to other seed libraries, the public may obtain up to 3 seed packets per month.
+Maricopa Native Seed Library – The public may obtain up to 3 free seed packets per month.
 Available at several Maricopa Community Colleges libraries.

 Desert Botanical Garden – Purchase seeds online or in person at their Garden Shop.